AI for Education

 Renaissance Philanthropy is equipped with the expertise and playbooks to capitalize on this moment and channel funding to the programs, ideas, and networks where it can make the biggest impact.

-The AI and Education program, with support from the Walton Family Foundation, reflects the three key pillars of Renaissance Philanthropy’s model:
+The AI for Education program, with support from the Walton Family Foundation, reflects the three key pillars of Renaissance Philanthropy’s model:

 Advising Philanthropists and Building Ecosystems.
 Renaissance Philanthropy believes that a thriving ecosystem at the intersection of AI and education is paramount.
 That’s why we nurture efforts to link talent, funding, and ideas.